arimaulana/komentar/README.md

 ## Project Architecture

 #### Backend Part
+Using hexagonal architecture with simple domain layer (domain business, repository port, service port) and using nestjs for current implementation.

 #### Frontend Part
 Using webcomponent so it can be as simple as using a html tag in any site.
 In this part, I'm using webpack to help me develop and bundling into production.